EvanFrameX/Neddism/Anarchocratic-Liberalism.md

 Neddism (Anarchocratic Liberalism) presents a multi-path system unified by an uncompromising social code:

-*   **Publoneddism** offers a communitarian life where status and comfort are earned through tangible contribution to the collective.
+*   **A. Communism** offers a communitarian life where status and comfort are earned through tangible contribution to the collective.
-*   **Selfoneddism** offers a sovereign life of radical self-reliance, where financial discipline is the pathway to ultimate freedom.
+*   **A. Capitalism** offers a sovereign life of radical self-reliance, where financial discipline is the pathway to ultimate freedom.
-*   **Military Neddism** provides a specialized, high-trust defense framework compatible with either economic model, ensuring security without sacrificing core liberties.
+*   **A. Facism (Fascio-Communism & Fascio-Capitalism)** provides a specialized, high-trust defense framework compatible with either economic model, ensuring security without sacrificing core liberties.

 **The Choice** between them is a choice of social and strategic orientation.
 All are built on the same foundation: **No justified coercion, only voluntary action.
 No reward without merit.
 No justice without dignity and fairness.** This is the world systematized under Anarchocratic Liberalism: a world where your life is yours, your choices are yours, and your worth is determined by what you do, not what you own or profess.